Azure/ResourceModules/constructs/Microsoft.Network/virtualNetwork/virtualNetworkPeerings-multiRemoteVnets/readme.md

 | :-- | :-- |
 | `Microsoft.Network/virtualNetworks/virtualNetworkPeerings` | 2021-02-01 |

-### Resource dependency

-The following resources are required to be able to deploy this resource.

-- *None*

 ## Parameters

 | Parameter Name | Type | Default Value | Possible Values | Description |